chenxinye/mhodlr/docs/source/precision.rst

 ======================================

 With the software ``mhodlr``, you can easily customized your preferred precision for HODLR simulation.
-The precision is defined by class ``precision``, you can simply use a few letters to define the precision, or specify the detail of the precision used.
+The precision is defined by class ``@precision``, you can simply use a few letters to define the precision, or specify the detail of the precision used.

 We give a few examples to illustrate its usage.